cartheur/aiventure-eami/README.md

 ## Background

-The creation of a hierarchy of classed-creature follows a very logical pattern:
+The creation of a hierarchical-classed artficial creature follows a very logical pattern:

 * _Alpha Class_ — Knowledge of present conditions only.
 * _Beta Class_ — Knowledge of past and present conditions.